-To bob or not to bob hair – The major dilemma facing women in 1924 –
+To bob or not to bob in 1924

-Plus an exclusive interview with Colleen Moore, whose famous Dutch bob caused a worldwide rage.
-We also get the opinions of many other top Hollywood actresses on the pros and cons of bobbed hairstyles and of getting the big “chop!”
+The 1920s bob haircut craze of 1924 takes Hollywood by storm.
+The 12 Classic bobs.To bob or not to bob.
+Which actresses bobbed their hair.An exclusive interview with Colleen Moore, whose famous Dutch bob caused a worldwide rage.
+We also get the opinions of many other top Hollywood actresses on the pros and cons of the 1920’s bob haircut and of getting the big “chop!”

 “Bandit!” retorted the Lady of Long Hair, with all the venom of outraged womanhood.